Ali Taher: Family resilience bill

 Taher became notable when he, along with four other lawmakers, proposed the Family Resilience Bill.
-The bill, as described by Jakarta Post, attempted to bring back the traditional way of managing households, with the husband responsible for fulfilling the family's welfare and needs while housewives are responsible for managing household affairs as best as possible.
+The bill, as described by The Jakarta Post, attempted to bring back the traditional way of managing households, with the husband responsible for fulfilling the family's welfare and needs while housewives are responsible for managing household affairs as best as possible.

 Taher stated that the creation of the bill was based on the high divorce rate in Indonesia and that the bill is "necessary to be passed so that it can be an alternative solution to social problems faced by families".
 Taher remarked that controversy over the bill would be reasonable.

 The bill was criticized by various activists and politicians, including by Indonesian Solidarity Party politician Tsamara Amany.
 Amany criticized the bill for its interference with the private lives of Indonesia's citizens.
 Commissioner of the National Commission for Women Bahrul Fuad opposed this bill and stated that this bill would cause regulatory overlaps.
 He also stated that several articles in the bill were inappropriate.